Vinai/attribute-duplicator/README.md

 Installation Instructions
 -------------------------
-1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
+1. Install the extension by copying all the files from this repository into the appropriate folders.
 2. Clear the cache, logout from the admin panel and then login again.

 Support